BECI: Boost Instantly Your Business in Brussels

-BECI’s networks, networking tools and its networking events can help you.
+BECI’s networks, networking tools and networking events can help you.
 BECI offers advice, expertise about the EU, communications support, and information about the public market.

 Selling or acquiring a business requires a lot of preparation and foresight.
 BECI acts as a trusted partner for the realization of such projects.

-Mobility in Brussels is one of BECI’s main priorities for its members.
+Mobility in Brussels is one of BECI’s main priorities.
+Its members can give advice and help you find solutions.
 Whether you want to develop a more efficient mobility policy, need advice, a diagnosis, a travel plan or just information.

 Have you closed your activity, declared bankruptcy or liquidated your business?
 You can meet BECI’s coaches and join a community of entrepreneurs.
 You can become part of the reSTART program to bounce back.

 On top of these 8 services, BECI offers e-services, grouped into paperwork and export formalities.

 Within the e-services for export formalities, BECI can give consular advice and help with:

-Of course, with COVID-19, BECI has had to move all their events online, which makes it a lot easier for more people to access them and learn.
+Of course, with COVID-19, BECI has had to move all their events online.
+This makes it a lot easier for more people to access them and learn.